 The availability of medical personnel remains limited: only about half of all births in The Gambia are attended by skilled nurses.
 Other pressing problems include a low life expectancy at birth of 59 years and a comparatively high under-5-mortality rate of 73 per 1,000 live births.
-Diarrhoea, malaria and other infectious diseases are considered substantial public health issues.
+Diarrhea, malaria and other infectious diseases are considered substantial public health issues.

 Children are forced to work in order to contribute to the family income

 Gambia has a very young population: around 40 per cent of Gambians are less than 14 years of age.
-Around 20 per cent of Gambian young people engage in child labour activities because of the economic situation of their families.
-Poor children in Gambia are less likely to attend school on a regular basis, receive fewer years of education and are more likely to suffer from malnutrition and infectious diseases.
+Around 20 per cent of Gambian young people engage in child labor activities because of the economic situation of their families.
+Under pressured children in Gambia are less likely to attend school on a regular basis, receive fewer years of education and are more likely to suffer from malnutrition and infectious diseases.
 Many of these children never get to experience true childhood, especially those who grow up in single-parent households.

-When compared to many other African countries, the HIV prevalence rate for Gambia is categorised as low.
+When compared to many other African countries, the HIV prevalence rate for Gambia is categorized as low.
 Nonetheless, there are concentrated areas where HIV/AIDS remains a persistent and predominantly female health problem.
 Early sexual activity and marriage at a young age - sometimes forced - are the reasons why girls account for the highest share of HIV infections.

 SOS Kindergarten - photo: L. Willot